ErpNetDocs/winclient/introduction/navigators/filtering/period-expressions.md

 ## Relative expressions

 You use the <b>relative expressions</b> to define a date relative to the current date (last week, 4 days ago…).
-There are two types of <b>relative expressions</b> - predefined and relative. <br>
+There are two types of relative expressions - predefined and relative. <br>
-The <b>predefined expressions</b> consist of service words which directly tell the program what period to take.
+The predefined expressions consist of service words which directly tell the program what period to take.
 They are:

 <b>today, (t), (d)</b>: Today. <br>
 <b>(yesterday), (y)</b>: Yesterday. <br>